-II.F.1.a.
+II.F.2.
 PI Changes and Award Transfers

-Changes in the Consortium Director or Project Team PIs are not allowed, except under extenuating circumstances that will be evaluated on a case-by-case basis and at the discretion of the Grants Officer.
+Changes in the Consortium Director or Project Team PIs are not allowed, except under extenuating circumstances that will be evaluated on a case-by-case basis.

 An organizational transfer of an award supporting the Consortium Director or Project Team PIs is discouraged.
 The organizational transfer of an award supporting a clinical trial is strongly discouraged and in most cases will not be allowed.
-Approval of a transfer request will be on a case-by-case basis at the discretion of the Grants Officer.